2018 Belmont Stakes: How To Watch Justify's Triple Crown Attempt

 Today there is a chance for history at the Belmont Stakes in Elmont, New York.
-Justify, winner of the Kentucky Derby and Preakness Stakes, aims to be the 13th Triple Crown winner and the first since American Pharoah in 2015.
+Justify, previously the winner of the Kentucky Derby and Preakness Stakes, will attempt to be the 13th Triple Crown winner and the first since American Pharoah in 2015.

 How to watch